 Final Thoughts & Conclusion

 I just know that I would never join this program in 1 million years.
 I’m willing to bet some money that if you do join, you will probably be really confused, and it’s going to be a whole other aspect as far as actually making sales.
 You’re going to have to learn Internet marketing and this just isn’t the place to do it.
 My final verdict would be to stay away from Project Income Club.
 But it’s your choice.
 You can do whatever you please.P.S.
-Check out the #1 affiliate income opportunity if you're looking to make money the right way...
+Make sure you check out the #1 affiliate opportunity if you're looking to make money the right way...